 Chevrolet Camaro Performance

-Reviewers say that the 2013 Chevrolet Camaro offers all the performance needed to live up to its iconic name.
-They note that even base V6 models offer ample power, and that despite its large size, the Camaro handles well.
-Still, one reviewer notes that the Camaro’s small windows limit outward visibility, which makes the car feel more cumbersome than it should be.
+Auto critics agree that the 2014 Chevrolet Camaro offers all the performance needed to live up to its iconic name.
+They write that even base V6 models offer ample power, and that despite its large size, the Camaro handles well.
+Still, some reviewers note that while the Camaro offers poised handling, its weight and limited outward visibility make the Camaro feel a bit more cumbersome than it should be.

-- "Unlike other convertibles, the Camaro didn't exhibit much body flex from the loss of its roof." -- Cars.com (Camaro ZL1 Convertible)
+- "Unlike other convertibles, the Camaro didn't exhibit much body flex from the loss of its roof." -- Cars.com (2013 Camaro ZL1 Convertible)

 Acceleration and Power

-The base 2013 Camaro has a 3.6-liter V6 engine that produces 323 horsepower at 6,800 rpm and 278 pound-feet of torque at 4,800 rpm.
+The base 2014 Camaro has a 3.6-liter V6 engine that produces 323 horsepower at 6,800 rpm and 278 pound-feet of torque at 4,800 rpm.
 A six-speed manual transmission is standard on the base 1LS model, while a six-speed automatic is available on 2LS and higher trims.
-The EPA reports that the 2013 Camaro gets up to 19/30 mpg city/highway, which is about average for a muscle car, but less than rivals like the Mazda Miata and Subaru BRZ.
+The EPA reports that the 2014 Camaro gets up to 19/30 mpg city/highway, which is about average for a muscle car, but less than the fuel economy of rivals like the Mazda Miata and Scion FR-S.

 Camaro SS models come with a 6.2-liter V8 engine.
-When equipped with a manual transmission, the Camaro SS generates 426 horsepower at 5,900 rpm and 420 pound-feet of torque at 4,600 rpm.
+When equipped with a manual transmission, the Camaro SS’ V8 generates 426 horsepower at 5,900 rpm and 420 pound-feet of torque at 4,600 rpm.
 Automatic models see a slight power drop, with 400 horsepower at 5,900 rpm and 410 pound-feet of torque at 4,300 rpm.
-The high-performance Camaro ZL1 carries a supercharged 6.2-liter V8, which generates 580 horsepower at 6,000 rpm and 556 pound-feet of torque at 4,200 rpm.
-Chevrolet says that the Camaro ZL1 will accelerate from 0 to 60 mph in four seconds with a top speed of 184 mph.
+The high-performance Camaro Z/28 comes with a 7.0-liter V8 engine that produces 505 horsepower and 481 pound-feet of torque, while the Camaro ZL1 carries a supercharged 6.2-liter V8 that generates 580 horsepower at 6,000 rpm and 556 pound-feet of torque at 4,200 rpm.
+Chevrolet says that the Camaro ZL1 will accelerate from 0 to 60 mph in 3.9 seconds with a top speed of 184 mph.

 Reviewers agree that the V6 models pack enough power to live up to their muscle car heritage, while Camaro SS and ZL1 models offer a tremendous level of power.
-Still, some critics who’ve tested the new Camaro SS 1LE say that its main rival, the Mustang Boss 302, offers a more invigorating driving experience.
+Some test drivers note that while the Camaro SS doesn’t feel particularly quick off the line, it offers exhilarating passing power when accelerating at higher speeds.

 Handling and Braking